KKanakaraj/Amazon-Reviews-Infectious-Disease/index.md

 take all so far unlabelled reviews (danger=NaN), classify them merge them into the df from previously labelled/classified reviews

+### Contributors
+This data story was created by the group "Data Saviors".
+More detailed descriptions of individual contributions see the About page.

 ### Bibliography
 * Finn Årup Nielsen, "A new ANEW: evaluation of a word list for sentiment analysis in microblogs", Proceedings of the ESWC2011 Workshop on 'Making Sense of Microposts': Big things come in small packages.
 Volume 718 in CEUR Workshop Proceedings: 93-98.
 2011 May.
 Matthew Rowe, Milan Stankovic, Aba-Sah Dadzie, Mariann Hardey (editors)